Skip to content

 }

-c) Wrap the value change in a withAnimation {} block (it's best to avoid this style and consistently use value changes to trigger animations):
+c) Wrap the value change in a withAnimation {} block:

 swift